 Before taking part in our programme only 53% of men and women surveyed said they

 knew what a FOB kit was.
 This increased to 99% after the training with 95% of those surveyed saying they would now use the FOB kit.
-The programme is available free for community groups, if you would like to find out more call the office on 028 9023 0212.
+The programme is available free for community groups.
+Unfortunately, due to Covid-19 restrictions we are unable to offer our programme at the moment but follow us on social media for updates.